 Because plastisol ink performs best at around 80℉, keeping your shop warm is important.
 A warmer shop means your ink will be easier to use, and you probably won’t have to stir or modulate your ink as much.
 We still recommend stirring your plastisol ink before printing, though.
 It helps loosen the ink and makes it extra creamy.

 While it’s recommended to stir all of your inks, thicker, longer-bodied inks need to be stirred longer and warmed up in order to get the best performance during production.
-Brands like FN-INK™ only need minimal stirring, but you’ll still see an improvement to the ink when you stir it.
+Short-bodied inks only need minimal stirring, but you’ll still see an improvement in the ink when you stir it.

 STIRRING WITH A SPATULA